xemu-project/xemu-website/docs/docs/required-files.md

 it badly and it's a couple of bytes off.
 It should start with `0x33 0xC0` and end with `0x02 0xEE`.

+There is also a open-source alternative to a real MCPX dump, known as [Fancy Mouse Boot ROM](https://github.com/SnowyMouse/fancy-mouse-boot-rom).
+It has high compatibility and is nearly functionally equivalent.
+Releases can be found [here](https://github.com/SnowyMouse/fancy-mouse-boot-rom/releases).
 ## Flash ROM Image (BIOS)

 Xbox compatible BIOS.
 Just like a real Xbox, running an unmodified retail BIOS will